Mathematics and Joint Schools

-Professor Nick Woodhouse, a Senior Research Fellow and president of the Clay Mathematics Institute, has research interests in relativity, geometric aspects of quantum theory, and integrable systems.
+Professor Nick Woodhouse, an Emeritus Fellow and former president of the Clay Mathematics Institute, has research interests in relativity, geometric aspects of quantum theory, and integrable systems.

 Professor Sir Roger Penrose, an Emeritus Fellow and former Rouse Ball Professor, and one of the most influential mathematicians of recent times.

-We admit one of the largest cohorts of mathematicians in the university each year, with an average of 9 students each year (for comparison: approximately 160 maths students are accepted each year across 38 colleges).
+We admit one of the largest cohorts of mathematicians in the university each year, with an average of 10 students each year (approximately 285 maths and joint course students are accepted each year across 29 colleges).
 This sizeable group of very able students creates a stimulating environment for mathematics undergraduates at Wadham.